garciahurtado/ascii-art-studio/README.md

 ## Features

-- **Image to ASCII Conversion**: Convert any image into beautiful ASCII art
+- **Image to ASCII Conversion**: Convert any image into raster ASCII art
-- **Video to ASCII Animation**: Transform videos into animated ASCII art
+- **Video to ASCII Conversion**: Transform videos into animated ASCII art using a custom lightweight format
-- **Multiple Character Sets**: Support for various character sets including C64 and Ubuntu Mono
+- **Multiple Character Sets**: Support for arbitrary character sets (C64, Amstrad CPC, ZX Spectrum, Atari...), including 16x8 to emulate fixed-width terminal fonts.
-- **Desktop Application**: Full-featured desktop player with real-time preview
+- **Desktop App**: Full-featured desktop video player with real-time preview and webcam input
-- **Web Interface**: Easy-to-use web application for quick conversions
+- **Web App**: Simple web application with ASCII video player and converter
-- **Neural Network Based**: Utilizes PyTorch for high-quality ASCII conversion
+- **Neural Network Based**: Uses a custom PyTorch model for fast, high-quality ASCII conversion
-- **Color Support**: Preserve color information in the output
+- **Color Support**: Work in progress, since quantization is a whole different ball of wax.
+For now, the output is naively reduced to 256 colors.
+In the future, custom palettes will be possible, for a true retro look.
-- **Customizable Output**: Adjustable character size, contrast, and brightness
+- **Customizable Output**: Adjustable character size, contrast, brightness, and number of rows and columns
+- **Command line tools**: Generate training data from source images, augment and version datasets and execute training runs.

+Training datasets and trained models were excluded from the repo due to file size, but all the pieces needed to generate training data and train a model with an arbitrary character set are included.
+You may need to tweak the network architecture in order to better fit your dataset.

 ## Installation